What are the Master’s Degree Requirements?

 - Plan A/thesis students must register for a minimum of 10 Master’s Thesis Credits (NUTR 8777).
 Plan A requires an original research project to be completed with the results subsequently reported as a thesis.
 Its purpose is for students to learn how to demonstrate familiarity with the tools of research or scholarship in Nutrition, to work independently and present the results of their investigation effectively.
 Thesis formatting instructions are available on the Graduate School website.

 - Plan B is similar to the Plan A but involves less research.
 It includes additional coursework and completion of a special project.
-Plan B/project students must take an additional 10 credits of coursework and/or Independent Study (NUTR 8695).
-The student’s advisor specifies both the nature and extent of the course and project work necessary to satisfy this requirement.
-The Plan B project should involve a combined total of approximately 120 hours (the equivalent of three full-time weeks) of work.
+Plan B/project students must take a combination of an additional 10 credits of coursework and/or Independent Study (NUTR 8695).
+The student’s adviser specifies both the nature and extent of the coursework and project work necessary to satisfy this requirement.
+The Plan B project should involve a combined total of approximately 135 hours (the equivalent of a minimum of three independent study credits) of work.
+Additional coursework can include up to 7 additional credits.
 Use the Directed/Independent Study Form to register for NUTR 8695.

 - If a student begins as a Plan A MS student and has taken Master’s Thesis Credits NUTR 8777, these credits do not factor into the total number of credits needed.
 The student must submit a Registration Exception Request asking to exchange the Thesis Credits for Independent Study Credits in order to reach the minimum of 30 coursework credits.
 Previous theses and Plan B papers are available for review in the FScN Library, room 220.
 See Sue Winkelman in the reception office, room 225A, to check out items.